 - You are at least 14 years old;

 - You don’t want to live with your parents, and your parents don’t mind if you move out;

 - You can handle your own money and decision-making;

 - You have a legal way to make money; and

 - Emancipation would be good for you.

-The emancipation process and forms required to pursue it can be found in this packet.
-The process can be difficult, and, more importantly, many courts do not allow minors to file paperwork.
-If emancipation is for you, be certain to and seek legal advice contact a reputable and experienced attorney to help out.
+The process of getting emancipated can be difficult.
+More importantly, many courts do not allow minors to file paperwork on their own.
+If emancipation is for you, be certain to seek legal advice and contact a reputable and experienced attorney to help out.

 For more information on this area, see our overview of family law.

 What do I do next?Enter your location below to get connected with a qualified attorney today.

 Additional Family Law articles